TobseF/XSwing-Plus/README.md

 And download the `.msi` installer.

 If the `.jar` wile type is linked with the `java`, you can simply start the game by opening the `XSwingPlus.jar`.
-Otherwise, start the game with console:
+Otherwise, start the game with the console:
 ```shell
 java -jar XSwingPlus.jar
 ```